tgfrerer/island/plan.md

 ## What I'm happy with

-- The infer the "duh" principle - as a user of the api we want the renderer/engine to do the bookkeeping for us.
+- The "infer the obvious" principle - as a user of the api we want the renderer/engine to do the bookkeeping for us.

 - Automatic mipmaps are auto-generated on image upload, if an image is declared with miplevels.
-If it is not declared with mip levels, no mipmap is generated.
+If it is not declared with mip levels, no mipmap chain is generated.

 - shader error reporting is pretty robust